RarelyCharlie/rarelycharlie.github.io/glossary.md

 A ~~discussion~~ about a particular topic in a ~~forum~~.

 # time zone
 The system for managing the way clocks around the world reflect local time.
-The time zone of ~~7 Cups~~ is standardized as local time on the East coast of the US, for example in New York..
+The time zone of ~~7 Cups~~ is standardized as local time on the East coast of the US, for example in New York.

+# track
+An area of specialization encompassing various more specific roles in the ~~community,~~ a ~~sub-community,~~ or a team.
+For example, someone in a team might specialize in ~~posting/post~~ in the ~~forums/forum~~ where their specific role is to find resources on other websites and link to them.
+All of the forum-related roles in that team might be described as a forum track.

 # training module
 One of a collection of topic-based guides for ~~listeners/listener~~ published by ~~7 Cups~~.
 Some training modules are identical to ~~self-help guides~~.